 Activities Young Men May Enjoy

-• Learn to Cut Hair – I saved a ton of money on my mission because I learned how to cut hair.
+- Learn to Cut Hair – I saved a ton of money on my mission because I learned how to cut hair.
 Find a young man that is willing (and ask his parents before) and have the young men cut his hair.
 When we did this activity, the young men did a really nice job, and in the end most of them got their hair cut that night.
-Most men get their hair cut twice a week.
-At $20 each time (plus a tip), that’ll save them $1,080 while on their missions.
+Most men get their hair cut twice a month.
+At $20 each time (plus a tip), that’ll save them $1,200 during the two years of their mission.